ivica-rade/photo-min-1/readme.md

 This is a test design of a minimalistic photography portfolio website with an image grid and modal images.
 Don't expect much.

+It is built by using the CSS Grid property.